 NEW YORK (AP) — In the hours after his arrest, a man accused of killing his hedge fund founder father over a cut in his allowance talked to police about his diet and exercise regimen but nothing to do with his father's death, according to court papers released Thursday.

 Tommy Gilbert, 30, pleaded not guilty to murder and other charges Thursday, appearing briefly in Manhattan state Supreme court in an oversized orange jumpsuit.
-Authorities say Gilbert shot his father — then tried to make it appear as if the older man had killed himself after being threatened with a cut of a few hundred dollars in his monthly allowance.
+Authorities say Gilbert shot his father — then tried to make it appear the older man killed himself — after being threatened with a cut of a few hundred dollars in his monthly allowance.

-Authorities say Gilbert went to his parents' tony home on Beekman Place in Manhattan and asked to be alone with his father, Thomas Gilbert Sr. She left to get her son some food, and when she returned to the apartment about 15 minutes later, she found her 70-year-old husband's lifeless body with a bullet wound in his head and a gun resting on his chest with his hand over it, police said.
+Authorities say the son went to his parents' tony home in Beekman Place and asked his mother for a word alone with his dad, Thomas Gilbert Sr. She left to get her son some food, and when she returned to the apartment about 15 minutes later, she found her 70-year-old husband with a bullet wound in his head and a gun resting on his chest with his hand over it, police said.

 But police said he was in debt and had no recent work history.
-He also was facing a criminal contempt case accusing him of harassing a friend in the Hamptons — and he'd been questioned about a suspicious fire that burned downed the friend's father's mansion.
+He also was facing a criminal contempt case accusing him of harassing a friend in the Hamptons — and he'd been questioned about a suspicious fire that burned down the friend's father's mansion, Southampton Town police said.
 No arrests have been made in the arson probe.

 The elder Gilbert, also a Princeton alumnus, worked on Wall Street for more than 40 years, according to a bio on the website of his firm, Wainscott Capital Partners Fund.
 Founded in 2011, it concentrates on health care and biotech companies.